jstubbins98-netize/Rewind-Proxy/README.md

   Proxy port : 8080
   Then browse any http:// URL normally.
 ============================================================
-  Raspberry Pi 5 detected!
+  Linux ethernet setup enabled on eth0.
-  Connect your old computer's ethernet cable to the Pi.
+  Connect your old computer to that ethernet port.
   The home page will show live setup instructions.
 ============================================================
 ```